- Penn Memory Center clinical visits are available in-person and through video conference. COVID-19 screening is conducted for all patients.

 By Alison Lynn, LCSW & Cynthia Clyburn, LSW

-Precautionary measures are being taken to reduce the risk of exposure to COVID-19 (Coronavirus).
-In addition to frequent hand washing, the CDC has advised practicing “social distancing” by avoiding close contact with those that are sick and staying home as much as possible.
-There will likely be reduced access to care programs and services, such as adult day centers and home care, that individuals with dementia and their caregivers rely on for support.
+Measures are being taken to reduce the risk of exposure to COVID-19 (Coronavirus).
+In addition to frequent hand washing, the CDC has advised practicing “social distancing” by avoiding close contact with those that are sick, staying home as much as possible, and wearing a face mask in public.
+There has been reduced access to care programs and services, such as adult day centers and home care, which many individuals with dementia and their caregivers rely on for support.
 Isolation, increased stress, and changes in daily routine can generate challenges for you and your loved one with dementia.
 This article offers guidelines for managing daily care at home and coping with anxiety during this difficult time.

 Learn about COVID-19 and how to protect yourself here: https://www.cdc.gov/coronavirus/2019-ncov/index.html